AMHOL/openra-ruby/README.md

 Unofficial gem for [OpenRA](https://openra.net); a free, open-source real-time strategy game engine for early Westwood games such as Command & Conquer: Red Alert written in C#

+Currently this gem implements the following commands:

+* replay-data - parse and extract data from replay files
+* detect-production-macros - parse replay data and attempt to detect production macro usage by players

-Currently the only operation implemented by this gem is to parse and extract data from replay files, if this is not what you're looking for, please see the [Other tools](#other-tools) section, perhaps what you need has already been implemented elsewhere.
+If this is not what you're looking for, please see the [Other tools](#other-tools) section, perhaps what you need has already been implemented elsewhere.

 ### Installation
 ```sh